aldertwig/ANN-AI/README.md

 # Artifical Neural Network

-ANN for Mnist training and validation.
+ANN for Mnist training and classification.

 ## Compile